Aj-Gilliland/Spring-unit-project/README.md

 # Spring-unit-project

-## Messenger.Nerd
+## Talkify Api

 ### **DESCRIPTION**
-The purpose of Messenger.Nerd is to provide a secure, cloud-based solution for message storage, offering enhanced security over local services.
+The purpose of Talkify Api is to provide a secure, cloud-based solution for message storage, offering enhanced security over local services.

 ### **KEY FEATURES**